Generic filters

 The amount of credit your receive through the SME scheme depends on your profitability.
 With the RDEC scheme, your profitability doesn’t affect the credit you’ll receive.

-For accounting periods starting on or after April 2023, the rates for R&D tax credits changed, but what does this mean in practice?
+For accounting periods starting on or after April 2023, the enhancement rate for the SME scheme is 86% and the tax credit rate is 10%.
+What does this mean in terms of the relief you get back?

 Company’s financial position: